 From that time, I connected with one of the colleagues Denyse Mugabekazi, who is the founder of Grown To Help (GTH) and started the journey since then, together with other members.

-The GTH's vision is to living in a community where people from vulnerable families have an improved well-being, and a sustainable economic situation; while their children have required skills that make them competitive in the labor market.
+We envision a community where vulnerable families have an improved well-being, and a sustainable economic status; while their children have acquired skills that make them competitive in the labor market.

 inclusiveness - Integrity

 Commitment - Courage

 GTH respects and values people especially its members and beneficiaries for who they are, regardless of their believes, gender, color, disability, race, age, social-economic categories, background, etc. GTH believes that diversity will increase the quality of its programs and impact in the society in which it operates.
 This will encourage a creative environment, being more creative, diligent and hard working towards poverty eradication, for a better future of the children from vulnerable families.

 GTH believes that having defined strong ethical and moral principles is an important attribute to promote its culture, for mutual support and respect.
 GTH believes that good leadership will be fundamental in gaining the trust from beneficiaries, government, partners, and donors.
 Living with integrity requires doing what is right even when it is difficult or will not be acknowledged by others.

 Feeling empowered is a fundamental human need, it elevates our desire of making change in the society where we live and the world around us, it enables us to make decisions and taking actions to overcome life’s challenges, fighting for our rights.
 GTH wants to see its beneficiary families graduating from poverty, and becoming financially stable and their children being competitive at the labor market.
 This will be a result of supporting children for their education and empowering their families towards self-reliance.